Terms and Conditions

 PLEASE READ THESE PLATFORM TERMS AND CONDITIONS CAREFULLY.
 THESE PLATFORM TERMS AND CONDITIONS MAY HAVE CHANGED SINCE YOUR LAST VISIT TO THIS WEBPAGE.
 BY USING ANY OF THE SERVICES, YOU CONFIRM YOUR ACCEPTANCE OF THESE PLATFORM TERMS AND CONDITIONS.
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER ENTITY, YOU REPRESENT THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ENTITY TO THESE PLATFORM TERMS AND CONDITIONS.
-IF YOU DO NOT HAVE SUCH AUTHORITY OR DO NOT ACCEPT THESE PLATFORM TERMS AND CONDITIONS, THEN YOU MAY NOT USE THE SERVICES.

 1. INTERPRETATION AND CONTRACT FORMATION

 1.1 The definitions set out in Schedule 1 apply in the Agreement.

 1.2 In the Agreement, unless the context otherwise requires:

 (a) clause, schedule and paragraph headings shall not affect the interpretation of the Agreement;

 (b) words in the singular shall include the plural and in the plural shall include the singular;